Voice of God — Can every Christian hear the voice of God?

 All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work.
 2 Timothy 3:16-17 (NASB)

 The Greek word for “inspired” means “God breathed.”
 That is, all of Scripture has been breathed by God.
 When we desire to speak, we expel air from our lungs through our vocal cords producing sounds which we understand as language.
 That is, all Scripture is the spoken words of God.
-Therefore when we read Scripture, we are hearing the very word of God.
+Therefore when we read Scripture, we are hearing the very words of God.
 We hear the voice of God.

 Another example is Hebrews 1:2, which says that God has spoken to us in His Son, Jesus Christ.